pokergeist/Utility-Boards/Power_Alert/README.md

 #### MCU

-An Adafruit ItsyBitsy 32u4 3V 8MHz microcontroller board, product [#3675](https://www.adafruit.com/product/3675). is used given that it will run off of a Li-po cell and is reasonably priced (~$9.95).
+An Adafruit ItsyBitsy 32u4 3V 8MHz microcontroller board, product [#3675](https://www.adafruit.com/product/3675) is used given that it will run off of a Li-po cell and is reasonably priced (~$9.95).
+Please be aware that pin assignments vary on different versions of the Itsy Bitsy form factor board.

 ##### Pins Used